Super sleeper trains

 Canadian is the big daddy – the five-day, thrice-weekly,

-country-spanning service from
+country-spanning service from Toronto to Vancouver,

 crossing great plains, Rocky Mountains and a lot of splendid empty in